-This article will go into detail on what EGFR mutation lung cancer is, as well as its symptoms, prevalence, and treatments.
+This article discusses what EGFR mutation lung cancer is, as well as its symptoms, prevalence, and treatments.

 An EGFR mutation occurs when there is an error in the DNA that makes up the protein.
 These errors are also a type of biomarker.
 A biomarker is a biological molecule that can be an indicator of a certain condition or disease, according to the

-A person with EGFR-positive lung cancer has EGFR proteins that are constantly signaling for cells to grow and divide.
+A person with EGFR-positive lung cancer has EGFR protein that is constantly signaling for cells to grow and divide.
 Rapid cell creation leads to abnormal cell growth, which is what cancer is.

 - insertions, where additional code is inserted into a DNA sequence